Drive-thru COVID-19 Vaccination Clinic At Dover International Speedway Brings 'A Lot Of Hope' To Delaware

 “We accomplished about 1,500 vaccinations,” said FEMA Deputy Federal Coordinating Officer Tim Pheil.
 “We’re on pace today to do additional 3,000 vaccinations and I’m encouraging my team to look for any efficiencies over the next 28 to 48 hours.”

-The clinic opened Saturday and will remain open through Wednesday with the possibility for a sixth day.READ MORE: Pennsylvania Journal Newspaper Featuring Ben Franklin's 'Unite Or Die' Logo Up For Auction
+The clinic opened Sunday and will remain open through Thursday with the possibility for a sixth day.READ MORE: Talking On The Phone For 10 Minutes Could Make You Feel Less Lonely, Study Says

 The state says they’ve vaccinated 180,000 people, with 50,000 of those being second doses.
 They’re hoping just five days at Dover will make a big dent in the difference.